emertonom/Daydreamify/README.md

 Run the daydreamify app.

 Step 4:
-Run these commands:
+Run this command:

-adb shell rm /storage/emulated/0/Cardboard/current_device_params adb push current_device_params /storage/emulated/0/Cardboard
+adb push new_device_params /storage/emulated/0/Cardboard/current_device_params

 Step 5:
 Go into the phone settings, and open Apps settings.